Why Study Art?

 Joining Chicago’s vibrant art community means you’ll also have the opportunity to engage in conversation and critique with local, regional, and national visiting artists.

 Chicago also offers the opportunity to visit buildings by acclaimed architects such as Frank Lloyd Wright, Louis Sullivan, Daniel Burnham, Ludwig Mies van der Rohe, Frank Gehry, and Jeanne Gang.
+Students have the opportunity to field to perform field study of world-class modern architecture in Chicago, which is integrated into course offerings.

 - Study off-campus: urban art with Wheaton-in-Chicago, visual storytelling with Wheaton-in-Korea, plus many other global opportunities